 AUGUST 3, 2017

-Faster, customizable, end-to-end predictive analytics solutions – that is the main purpose behind PDX, Predictronics’ innovative software platform for collecting and analyzing industrial big data.
+A faster, customizable, end-to-end predictive analytics solution – that is the main purpose behind PDX, Predictronics’ innovative software platform for collecting and analyzing industrial big data.

 Launched Aug.
 1, the platform includes data acquisition, model-building and asset-monitoring components that use data to reduce unplanned downtime and increase productivity and product quality.

 By using PDX, businesses in nearly every industry segment become equipped with the tools to avoid all-too-common problems such as sudden machine failures, unnecessary maintenance and waste.